 With construction on MST's JAZZ Bus Rapid Transit project complete, bus replacement and expanded maintenance capacity remain MST's top unfunded capital priorities.
 Nearly two decades in planning and design, a new consolidated headquarters, operations and maintenance facility on the former Fort Ord to replace its two undersized, aging facilities in Monterey and Salinas was ultimately rejected by the Monterey County Board of Supervisors in February of 2012.
 As such, MST is evaluating alternative decentralized strategies to obtain the expanded maintenance and bus storage capacity it needs sited in the most operationally efficient locations in its service area.
 And, with 30% of the fleet nearing or exceeding its useful life, bus replacement has become a primary focus of capital planning, including successful grant applications for \$750,000 for medium hybrid buses and \$5 million for full-size transit buses.
-In addition, approximately \$20 million in California State Proposition 1B Transit Bonds remain available for MST capital projects in the coming years; with only half of those funds secured, the timeliness of the availability of the remainder of these funds from the state remains uncertain.
+In addition, approximately \$15 million in California State Proposition 1B Transit Bonds remain available for MST capital projects in the coming years; with approximately one-third of those funds yet to be received by the agency, the timeliness of the availability of the remainder of these revenues from the state remains a concern to fully meet MST's capital program.

 Over the last decade, MST completed its agency-wide technological upgrade.
 Its \$3.5 million Advanced Communication System (ACS) has been in place since 2003 and is fully operational.
-The Global Positioning System (GPS) features of the ACS have enabled MST to install real-time electronic passenger information signage at its major transit hubs for the benefit of customers.
+The Global Positioning System (GPS) features of the ACS have enabled MST to install real-time electronic passenger information signage at its major transit hubs, BRT stations and other transit stops for the benefit of customers.
 Maintenance and inventory control systems are in place and fully functional.
 New scheduling software has allowed for more efficient run-cutting and rostering, producing financial savings to the agency.
 The financial management package is similarly in place and being utilized effectively by staff.
 Additional software and hardware packages, including Timekeeping & Dispatch, Human Resources, and Smart Card Farebox components, were implemented during fiscal years 2010 and 2011.
-With the rapidly changing nature of technology, MST received funding at the end of the fiscal year to upgrade the original ACS system, which will be completed during fiscal year 2014.
+With the rapidly changing nature of technology, MST received funding at the end of the fiscal year to upgrade the original ACS system, which will be completed during fiscal year 2015.
 The upgrade will not only bring the technology up to current standards, it will also enable passengers to have access to real-time bus arrival and departure information on their smart phones as well as through interactive web-based and voice response systems.